MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-SamAccountPasswordHash.md

 ```

 ### -NTHash
-Specify a new NT password hash value in hexadecimal format.
+Specifies a new NT password hash value in hexadecimal format.

 ```yaml
 Type: Byte[]